mrbuche/chain_breaking_polymer_networks/README.md

 ## single_chain

-The package contains a library of 'single_chain' classes corresponding to different single-chain models.
+The package contains a `single_chain` module of classes corresponding to different single-chain models.
 For example,

 	single_chain_model = ideal(N_b = 88)